Frequently Asked Questions

 How do I organise someone to talk at my school/community event/university?

-We offer presentations and seminars to educate young people about general mental health, bullying, coping strategies, and other similar topics.
+Our Community Awareness Officer loves meeting with different services and is happy to deliver presentations and workshops for young people, parents and staff about headspace, general mental health, bullying, coping strategies, and other topics.
 Email our Community Awareness Officer on Annabeth@headspacefreo.com.au with details of your requirements.
-Please note that we do get a large volume of requests, so please provide as much notice as possible.
+Please note that we do get a large volume of requests, so it's best to provide as much notice as possible.

 Can I donate or raise funds for headspace Fremantle?